 This post is also available in: French

-When you visit Greece there is one place you shouldn’t miss, the monasteries of Meteora.
-Situated in the prefecture of Thessaly in Central Greece, Meteora is a place of unique beauty.
+When you visit Greece there is one place you shouldn’t miss, the Meteora Monasteries.
+Situated in the prefecture of Thessaly, Meteora is a place of unique beauty.
 It is also one of the most important religious complexes in Greece.
-As you approach the town of Kalambaka, the nearest big town near Meteora you will see a complex of giant sandstone rock pillars that climb up into the sky.
-On top of them you will spot the famous monasteries.
+As you approach the town of Kalambaka, the nearest big town near Meteora, you will see a complex of giant sandstone rock pillars that climb up into the sky.
+On top of them, you will spot the famous Meteora monasteries.

-Let me tell you a few historical facts about the monasteries.
-At the 9th century AD a group of monks moved into the area and lived in caves on top of the rock pillars.
+Let me tell you a few historical facts about the monasteries of Meteora.
+At the 9th century AD, a group of monks moved into the area and lived in caves on top of the rock pillars.
 They were after complete solitude.
-During the 11th and 12th century AD a monastic state has been created in the area.
-By the 14th century there were over 20 monasteries at Meteora.
-Now only 6 have survived and are all open to the public.
+During the 11th and 12th century AD, a monastic state has been created in the area.
+By the 14th century, there were over 20 monasteries in Meteora.
+Now only 6 monasteries have survived and are all open to the public.

-There are many ways to get to Meteora:
+There are many ways to get to from Athens to Meteora:

-There are a number of one day to multiple day excursions available from Athens and other major cities in Greece that include the monasteries of Meteora.
+There are a number of one day to multiple day excursions available from Athens and other major cities in the country that include the monasteries of Meteora.